 Belle Isle is an island located in the Detroit River just northeast of Rivard Plaza and Chene Park on the Detroit Riverfront.
 In addition to migrating waterfowl and songbirds, the Pileated Woodpecker and Northern Saw-whet Owl have been spotted on the island.

-The island's other claim to fame comes courtesy of its swamp woods, which help feed a recorded 20 species of Warblers, including the Golden-Winged, Hooded, Prothonotary, and Kentucky Warbler, as well as the rarely spotted Connecticut and worm-eating Warblers.
+The island's other claim to fame comes courtesy of its swamp woods, which help feed a recorded 20 species of Warblers, including the Golden-Winged, Hooded, Prothonotary, and Kentucky Warbler, as well as the rarely spotted Connecticut and Worm-eating Warblers.

-Checklist: Bird Checklist for Belle Isle Park
+Checklist: Birds of Belle Isle Park

 Michigan State Bird

 The American Robin was chosen as the Michigan State Bird in 1931.
-The Robin, a common back-yard bird in the Thrush family, is also the state bird of Connecticut and Wisconsin.
+The Robin, a common backyard bird in the Thrush family, is also the state bird of Connecticut and Wisconsin.

-Birds of Michigan / Ted Black and Gregory Kennedy (2003 Edition)
+- Birds of Michigan / Ted Black and Gregory Kennedy (2003 Edition)

-Birds of the Lake Erie Region / Carolyn Platt (2001, Kent State University Press)
+- Birds of the Lake Erie Region / Carolyn Platt (2001, Kent State University Press)

-Birding / Huron-Clinton Metroparks
+- Birding / Huron-Clinton Metroparks

-BywaysToFlyways / Metropolitan Affairs Coalition
+- BywaysToFlyways / Metropolitan Affairs Coalition

-Discover the Southern Lower Peninsula / Michigan DNR
+- Discover the Southern Lower Peninsula / Michigan DNR

-Important Bird Areas in Michigan / National Audubon Society
+- Important Bird Areas in Michigan / National Audubon Society